daveosborne/brackets-vimderbar/README.md

 + Default history is per-project, enable common history in Brackets preferences with `vimderbar.commonHistory: true`

 ### Switch Panes Override
-+ Add `"vimderbar.switchPanes": true` to Brackets preferences to switch panes with Ctrl-W
++ Bind `"view.toggleActivePane"` in your overrides keymap.json to switch panes

 ## Features
 + `:vs`, `:sp` and `:on` hook Brackets split screen functionality.